riceissa/issarice.com/wiki/status.md

 tags: site-info
 aliases: status-tag, status tags
 ---

+This page is about the status notices that are displayed at the top of pages of this site.
+The **status** efficiently communicates to the reader at what stage of development a particular page is.

 I am taking the idea of status tags [from gwern](http://www.gwern.net/About#belief-tags).
 Here is his original explanation, though my use (explained below) differs slightly.